Mila Kunis: 2010s: Acclaim and comedic roles

-2013–present: Comedic roles

 In 2013, Kunis played Theodora, the youngest of three witches, opposite James Franco, in the Walt Disney Pictures' prequel, Oz the Great and Powerful.
 She dedicated her performance in the film to Margaret Hamilton, the original Wicked Witch of the West in the 1939 film.
 The film, and Kunis's performance, received mixed reviews from critics.
 Kim Newman of Empire Magazine wrote that Kunis "walks away with the honours as the wavering witch Theodora, whose heartbreak brings another, less-expected depth to this 3D spectacle".
 In contrast, Todd McCarthy of The Hollywood Reporter found Kunis's performance to be uncertain as her character seemed to be in a state of limbo.
 Oz the Great and Powerful was a commercial success, grossing over worldwide.

 Also in 2013, Kunis co-starred in the crime thriller Blood Ties with Clive Owen, Billy Crudup, and Marion Cotillard.
 The film premiered at the 2013 Cannes Film Festival and had a limited release in the United States in 2014.
 Blood Ties received mixed reviews.
 Kunis was also cast in the comedy The Angriest Man in Brooklyn, alongside Robin Williams and Peter Dinklage.
 The film had a limited theatrical and VOD release and received poor reviews.
 The Paul Haggis-directed film Third Person co-starring with Liam Neeson, Olivia Wilde and James Franco premiered at the 2013 Toronto Film Festival and had a limited release in 2014, but also received mostly negative reviews.
 Kunis's performance was praised by some critics; Deborah Young of The Hollywood Reporter wrote that her role gives her "enormous room to express her talent" and she "gives her story a shot of raw intensity".
-In October 2014, it was announced Kunis, along with her partners, had launched a new production company called Orchard Farm Productions.
-The company has a first-look deal with ABC Studios, where the company is based.
-Under the agreement, the team will develop and produce TV projects for broadcast and cable.
-In 2015, Kunis co-starred with Channing Tatum in the science fiction film Jupiter Ascending, directed by the Wachowskis.
-While the film grossed over on a budget, it received mostly negative reviews, with a consensus that the production was "narratively befuddled" and a "visually thrilling misfire".